MedNamouchi/PrepaHub/README.md

-# PrépaHub - Curriculums and Mark Calculator for Cycles Préparatoires
+# PrépaHub - Information and Mark Calculator for Preparatory Cycles

 Welcome to PrépaHub, your hub for information Preparatory Cycles in Tunisia, along with a mark calculator! 📚🧮